teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2020-11-04
+* Added logic that will throw an error when LEOKA-related fields are included with non-Leoka Victims.
+  * New Error Code: 15082 - "VICTIM TYPE MUST BE 'L - LAW ENFORCEMENT' FOR DATA TO BE ENTERED"

 #### 2020-10-27
 * We noticed that we actually weren't validating if all Property Sequence Numbers (DE P1) were Unique.
 We had a requirement for it, but no code to back that up.
 Added Error 12006 as as error when that happens.
 * Made a number of LRS Code Updates.
 Here are the new Codes, Descriptions, and Mappings: